 Re-makes: If we did anything incorrectly, we will happily re-make your lenses to the specs you provided us.
 You have 30 days from the day you receive your new lenses to notify us if anything is wrong.
 If it was our mistake, we will happily pay for shipping back to our lab and re-make your lenses free of charge.

-Standard shipping is always free.
+Standard shipping is not always free.
 If you need your glasses back sooner, we offer an expedited shipping option for $20, which you can select during checkout.

 Single vision lenses are lenses which have just your distance, or just your reading prescription in them.
 Occasionally, the computer distance prescription is ground in them.
 They are less complex than a bifocal, trifocal or progressive lens, which have more than one power in them.
 Single vision lenses are the simplest and least expensive replacement lens type.